MathIsFun0/Cryptid/README.md

 Cryptid currently adds:
 - 16 new stakes
 - 30 new decks
-- 43 new jokers
+- 50 new jokers
+- 4 new planet cards
-- 5 new spectrals
+- 5 new spectral cards
-- 4 new bosses
+- 8 new boss blinds